furagu/easy-gd/README.md

 Get scaled or cropped copy of an image.
 Throws on error.

 __Arguments__

 * options – An objects representing rezied() settings:
     * width (optional) – An integer representing desired image width.
     * height (optional) – An integer representing desired image height.
     * method (optional) – resizing method, recognized values are 'crop' and any other for 'scale', including undefined.

-resized() can handle only height or only width options alone, producing result as follows
+resized() can handle only height or only width options alone, producing result as follows:

-* width given, height given, method not given or not equal to 'crop' – Scale the image proportionally to fit into width x height pixels.
+* _width_ and _height_ – Scale the image proportionally to fit into width x height pixels.
-* width given, height not given or zero, method not given or not equal to 'crop' – Scale the image proportionally to given width, height being computed automatically.
+* _width_ only – Scale the image proportionally to given width, height being computed automatically.
-* width not given or zero, height given, method not given or not equal to 'crop' – Scale the image proportionally to given height, width being computed automatically.
+* _height_ only – Scale the image proportionally to given height, width being computed automatically.
-* width given, height given, method equals to 'crop' – Scale the image proportionally and crop to make it width x height pixels exactly.
+* _width_ and _height_, _method='crop'_ – Scale the image proportionally and crop to make it width x height pixels exactly.
-* width given, height not given or zero, method equals to 'crop' – Crop the image width to given, leaving initial height.
+* _width_ only, _method='crop'_ – Crop the image width to given, leaving initial height.
-* width not given or zero, height given, method equals to 'crop' – Crop the image height to given, leaving initial width.
+* _height_ only, _method='crop'_ – Crop the image height to given, leaving initial width.

 __Example__